harisont/harisont.github.io/gfaqs.md

   <text x="35" y="38" font-size="10" fill="white">conj</text>
 </svg>

-where you can clearly see what the conjuncts are
+where you can clearly see what the two conjuncts are.

 > But can't "Bque" be treated as a [MWT](#multiword-tokens)?